Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics

 A \emph{Del Pezzo surface} is a smooth projective surface with ample anti-canonical bundle.
 A \emph{log Del Pezzo surface} is a normal projective surface with quotient singularities (or equivalently, with log terminal singularities) and ample anti-canonical divisor.
 For a log Del Pezzo surface $X$, its degree $\deg(X)$ is the intersection number $K_X^2$.
 In general dimensions, a {\textit{$\mathbb{Q}$-Fano variety}} means a normal projective variety with log terminal singularities and with $-rK_X$ ample for some positive integer $r$.
 Smallest such $r$ will be called {\textit{index}} or {\textit{Gorenstein index}}. \\

 \textbf{Acknowledgements}: This work is motivated by the PhD Thesis of the second named author under the supervision of Professor Simon Donaldson.
 We would like to thank him for great support.
-We would also like to thank Professors Claudio Arezzo, Paolo Cascini, Ivan Cheltsov, Xiuxiong Chen, Mark Haskins, David Hyeon, Alexander Kasprzyk, Radu Laza, Yongnam Lee, Shigeru Mukai, Hisanori Ohashi, Shingo Taki and Bing Wang for helpful discussions and encouragements.
-S.S. is partly funded by European Research Council award No 247331.
+The pre-print version of this paper was written when all the authors were based at Imperial College London.
+We would also like to thank Professors Jarod Alper, Claudio Arezzo, Paolo Cascini, Ivan Cheltsov, Xiuxiong Chen, Mark Haskins, David Hyeon, Alexander Kasprzyk, Radu Laza, Yongnam Lee, Shigeru Mukai, Hisanori Ohashi, Shingo Taki and Bing Wang for helpful discussions and encouragements.
+S.S. was partly funded by European Research Council award No 247331.